modelcontextprotocol/example-remote-server/docs/oauth-flow.md

 # OAuth 2.0 + PKCE Flow Analysis

-This document details the complete OAuth 2.0 authorization code flow with PKCE as implemented in this reference server, including how it differs between integrated and separate modes.
+This document details the complete OAuth 2.0 authorization code flow with PKCE as implemented in this reference server with separate authorization and resource servers.

 ## Flow Overview

 The server implements OAuth 2.1 with PKCE (Proof Key for Code Exchange) for secure authorization.
-Here's how each step maps to data storage, expiry, and mode-specific behavior:
+The architecture separates the authorization server (port 3001) from the MCP resource server (port 3232).

 ## 1. Client Registration